lolol101/AA-Arch/docs/ContributionGuide.md

 # Contribution guide for the project

 ## Requirements
-Please ensure that following requirements are installed on your system:
+Please ensure that all [original project dependencies](../README.md#project-requirements) are installed on your end.

-- C++20-supporting compiler, such as g++
-- CMake 3.2.0+
-- git

 ## Before you begin
 ### Codestyle